signalfx/splunk-otel-collector-chart/README.md

   the [`splunk_hec`
   exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/splunkhecexporter).

-The Helm chart currently uses Fluentd by default for Kubernetes logs collection, and supports an option to use native OpenTelemetry logs collection for higher throughput and performance.
-See the [logs collection section](https://github.com/signalfx/splunk-otel-collector-chart/blob/main/docs/advanced-configuration.md#logs-collection) for more information, along with performance benchmarks run internally.

 ## Supported Kubernetes distributions

 This helm chart is tested and works with default configurations on the following